| The Ideal ManBy Peter Rashkin

 loved.
 His diary was widely read.
 Now, John said, it’s probably

+out of print.
 John wrote Lei Feng’s name in Chinese in my noebook.

 WE TALKED ABOUT China and also about my travels in Russia and Romania.